Caustic soda can unblock your toilet in no time at all, but it should always be used with caution!

 Caustic soda is another name for Soda Crystals, right?

 No. Caustic soda is not another name for soda crystals.
-You can read more about soda crystals here.
+You can learn what soda crystals are in our guide.

 Bethan has a passion for exploring, reading, cooking and gardening!
 When she’s not creating culinary delights for her family, she’s concocting potions to keep her house clean!